ELECTRICAL DRIVES FOR AUTOMATION

 Course contents summary

-Electromechanical energy conversion; DC and AC (brushless, induction) motor drives; digital control.
+Electromechanical energy conversion; DC, AC (brushless, induction) and stepping motor drives; digital control.
+Laboratory design and implementation of a DSP- or microcontroller-based electric motor drive.

-1. Electromechanical energy conversion.
-Energy, coenergy, torque calculation.
+1. Introduction to electric drives, electromechanical energy conversion, common features, operating zones, energy, coenergy, torque calculation.
 Introduction to polyphase electrical machines, distinction between anisotropy torque and permanent magnet torque.
-(7 hours).
+(8 hours).

 2. Direct current machine, construction and operating principle.
 Quadrants of operation, flux weakening.
 Dynamic model, feedback control of current and speed.
 Switching power supply through PWM-controlled H-bridge, current ripple, current circulation, freewheeling diodes, braking resistor.
 (10 hours).